dasch-swiss/dsp-js-lib/README.md

 [RxJS](https://www.npmjs.com/package/rxjs) is a peer dependency of this library and is **not installed** when running `npm install`.
 Note that DSP-JS-LIB requires major version 6 of `rxjs`.

-Make sure that `rxjs` is installed in the required major version 6 with the framework you are using, e.g. Angular.
+Make sure that the framework you are using, e.g., Angular,  requires major version 6 of RxJS to ensure the peer dependency will be met.
 Otherwise, install it with `npm install rxjs@6.x --save`.

 ### Start Using DSP-JS-LIB